AaPaul/shopify_challenge_2022_PE/README.md

 ### Inventory part
 #### 1. View of a list of all items
 The url for get all inventory items is `http://127.0.0.1:8000/inventory-list`.After sending a get request by Postman, we can get the result shows below.
+Here is the result after adding 4 different items which is to satisfy the requirement that we are supposed to display at least 5 different cities' weather.
 ![](./imgs/inventory_list.png)

 #### 2. Adding a new inventory item